6 Causes and Natural Remedies for Snoring

 Remedy: Prioritize getting enough quality sleep each night.
 Create a relaxing bedtime routine and establish a consistent sleep schedule.

-- Sleep position.
-Snoring is classically most recurrent and loudest when sleeping on the back as gravity’s effect on the throat contracts the airway.
+Snoring is often loudest when sleeping on your back due to gravity’s effect on the throat, which narrows the airway.

 Remedy: Train yourself to sleep on your side.
 Use body pillows or positional aids to help maintain this position throughout the night.